Bassquake/Aliens-Versus-Predator-VR/README.md

 # Aliens Versus Predator: VR

 Fork of NakedAVP to use OpenXR for VR headets like the Meta Quest.
+Confimed to work with Quest 2 and Quest 3 running 2.4 OS.

 This is early stage as lots of bugs and fixes are likely needed and I've only been focusing on the Marine level at the moment.

 ![Screenshot of Aliens Versus Predator: VR menu playing on Meta Quest 2](https://github.com/Bassquake/Aliens-Versus-Predator-VR/blob/main/captures/avpvr-quest-menu.jpg)